Into the High Valleys

 Autumn

 Golden & ClearThe finest season.
-Crystal-clear skies, golden pine forests, and perfect trekking conditions.
-The Nanda Devi range is at its most visible.
-Nights are cold; mornings are extraordinary.
+Crystal-clear skies, golden pine forests, perfect trekking conditions.
+Nanda Devi at its most visible.

 - Chitrakantha Peak